esoterictemplates/template/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

-## Screenshots
+## Media

-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or videos to help explain your problem.

 ## Versions